Consider the Raven Week One

 What happens when we have unresolved emotional wounds from past traumas?

-When triggered, our minds will always interpret our current situation in a fraction of a second and immediately, we will feel an emotion based on what we believe.
+When triggered, our minds will always interpret our current situation in a fraction of a second and immediately we will feel an emotion based on what we believe.
 Our emotion will always come from what we believe to be true.
 Another way of saying this is “we feel whatever we believe.”

 Unresolved emotional wounds may make me feel anxious, overwhelmed, worthless, afraid, dumb, useless, terrified, like running away, etc. These emotions come automatically from our “core belief”.
 Whatever is inside will come out.

-What you feel comes rarely from my present situation, rather it comes automatically from your “core-belief”.
+What you feel comes rarely from your present situation, rather it comes automatically from your “core-belief”.
 All trauma and abuse can generate lie-based beliefs.
+All of life’s circumstances can produce lie-based beliefs.

 Core lie based beliefs may feel true but are not.
 This is why we may understand intellectually when Jesus says we don’t have to worry and can live in freedom.
 Yet we still worry and don’t feel like we’re living in freedom.